software-2021-09-02-15-38-08-utc

 3. SDN Data Center

-The two elements involved in forwarding packets through routers are a control function, which decides the route the traffic takes and the relative priority of traffic, and a data function, which delivers data based on control-function policy.
+The two elements involved in forwarding packets through routers are a control function, which decides the route the traffic takes and its relative priority, and a data function, which delivers data based on control-function policy.
 Before the introduction of SDN, these functions were integrated into each network device.
 This inflexible approach requires all the network nodes to implement the same protocols.
 A central controller performs all complex functionality with SDN, including routing, naming, policy declaration, and security checks.

 Transport SDN: The SDN Design

-SDN has two buckets, the Wide Area Network (WAN) and the Data Centre (DC).
-There is a difference between what SDN is trying to achieve in the WAN and what it is trying to achieve in the DC.
+SDN has two buckets: the Wide Area Network (WAN) and the Data Centre (DC).
+What SDN is trying to achieve in the WAN differs from what it is trying to accomplish in the DC.
 Every point is connected within the DC, and you can assume unconstrained capacity.

 A typical data center design is a leaf and spine architecture, where all nodes have equidistant endpoints.
-This is not the case in the WAN.
-The WAN has completely different requirements and must meet SLA with less bandwidth.
+This is not the case in the WAN, which has completely different requirements and must meet SLA with less bandwidth.
 The WAN and data center requirements are entirely different, resulting in two SDN models.

 The SDN data center model builds logical network overlays over fully meshed, unconstrained physical infrastructure.
 The WAN does not follow this model.
 The SDN DC model aims to replace, while the SD-WAN model aims to augment.
 SD-WAN is built on SDN, and this SD WAN tutorial will bring you up to speed on the drivers for SD WAN overlay and the main environmental challenges forcing the need for WAN modernization.